danib2309/futures-enginers-nova/README.md

 | LEGO EV3 Medium Motor | 1 | Steering angle control for Ackerman mechanism. |
 | LEGO Technic Parts | Multiple | Beams, connectors, and axles for structural chassis. |
 | Rubber Wheels | 4 | Standard tires for movement on the track. |

+## 5. Engineering Journal

+Our team is made up of two people, Daniel Barría and Roque Samudio.
+We built our vehicle from scratch, taking inspiration from different robots we saw to figure out the best shape and design for a solid build.
+To keep the workload balanced and avoid putting all the weight on one person, my teammate Roque handled the programming, and I (Daniel) took charge of building the vehicle.

+During the first few days, we both reviewed the rules together to check the requirements.
+We researched steering systems and decided how it should work to get the first phase underway.
+Next, we brainstormed whether the shape should be elongated or compact.
+We ultimately chose an elongated design because a compact build would have been trickier—though not impossible—to assemble.

+Once those decisions were made, I (Daniel) got to work building the vehicle using LEGO EV3, attaching the color sensors, ultrasonic sensors, and motors.
+I had to disassemble it several times after catching mistakes that violated the competition rules; specifically, I had installed two large motors instead of one.
+Fortunately, I realized the error and fixed it.

+In the following days, after I finished the build, Roque started programming the vehicle.
+We ran into some trouble with the code when the robot kept crashing into obstacles.
+Finding a solution took us a while through trial and error, but we eventually solved it.
+We then ran test trials to see if any final tweaks were needed in the code or the physical design.

+Now that the testing and adjustments are complete, all that is left is to wait for the competition and see how the vehicle performs—hoping for a great run.